FINUSAM/Project-Virutal-Internship/documentations/CERTIFICATE_MANAGEMENT.md

 # Certificate Management Guide

-This guide covers how to add and manage certificate data in your SentriX platform.
+This guide covers how to add and manage certificate data in your CyberSync platform.

 ## 🗄️ **Database Setup Required**